nwtoht-ca/healix-docs/docs/work-queues/creating-work-queues/index.md

 ![List](./img/work-queue-list.png)

-Creating or clicking on a work queue, brings up the work queue item editor.
+Creating or clicking on a work queue, brings up the work queue editor.